jgauffin/Griffin.Data/docs/Article/Article.md

 {
     public class Permission
     {
+        // All fields are NOT NULL = required = must be in the constructor
-        public Permission(int todolistId, int accountId, bool canRead, bool canWrite, bool isAdmin) {
+        // to guarantee that the object has a valid state. public Permission(int todolistId, int accountId, bool canRead, bool canWrite, bool isAdmin) {
             TodolistId = todolistId;